Celebrate 20 Years of BringFido! $20 off a $250+ pay-now hotel rate with promo code PAWTY

 All this and a dog beach, too!
 Photo by Facebook.com/wwdogpark

-Beach bums on two legs and four can rest up at the Island Breeze Motel.
-Two dogs of any size are welcome for no additional fee.
+Beach bums on two legs and four can rest up at the Sand Box Motel.

 Miami Beach, FL